rzellem/EXOTIC/README.md

 python -c "import exotic"
 ```

 If EXOTIC is installed correctly, you should not see any error messages.
-You can now start using EXOTIC by following [examples](https://github.com/rzellem/EXOTIC/tree/main/examples) provided in the repository or by using our [sample dataset](https://github.com/rzellem/EXOTIC_sampledata/releases/).
+You can now start using EXOTIC by following the [examples](https://github.com/rzellem/EXOTIC/tree/main/examples) provided in the repository or by using our [sample dataset](https://github.com/rzellem/EXOTIC_sampledata/releases/).

 ## New User Tutorials